caderbug/Downloaded-Music-Player/helloplus/pmoore34/README.md

 ## How to run it

 I followed this tutorial to get everything set up onto my computer.
-[Music Link] (https://docs.expo.dev/build/setup/) And then I followed this tutorial to get my server start to be able to run my code.
-[Music Link] (https://docs.expo.dev/get-started/create-a-project/)  I tested mine through the web browser.
+[Link] (https://docs.expo.dev/build/setup/) And then I followed this tutorial to get my server start to be able to run my code.
+[Link] (https://docs.expo.dev/get-started/create-a-project/)  I tested mine through the web browser.
 Also had to make sure Node.js was installed and up to date to get it to work.

 ## Technology used for Project